Written by 4:07 am Blog, health, Infrared Sauna, Outdoor Sauna, Personal Sauna, Reviews, Sauna Benefits, Sauna information, Steam Sauna

 For these reasons, wearing socks in a private home sauna is generally considered acceptable, especially if hygiene and cleaning are maintained.

-See also Infrared Sauna Near Me Discovers and Benefits
+See also Infrared Sauna with a Fever

 Factors to Consider When Wearing Socks in a Sauna